-Learning Outcomes: The course is designed to meet following learning outcomes for participants and feedback from people who have completed this training with me in the past has clearly indicated that these outcomes are achieved.
+Learning Outcomes: The course is designed to meet the following learning outcomes for participants.
+Feedback from people who have completed this training in the past has clearly indicated that these outcomes are achieved.

 1. To broaden participants understanding of the theory of SFBT.

 2. To realise when it is appropriate to use SFBT with clients.